precice/dealii-adapter/docs/adapter-dealii-configure.md

   set Output folder   = dealii-output end
 ```

+{% include tip.html content="A reference parameter file including all important options can be found [in the adapter repository](https://github.com/precice/dealii-adapter/blob/master/parameters.prm)." %}

-The first subsection deals with specifications for time related settings.
-The output interval specifies, when simulation results are written to an output file.
+The first subsection deals with specifications for time-related settings.
+The output interval specifies when simulation results are written to an output file.
 In this example, the program will store the results every 10 time steps.
 Using a time step size of 0.05 seconds, a result file is written every 0.5 seconds.

 ```
 subsection Discretization